mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Objectives

+Our objective is to gain hands-on experience with a small implementation that includes important pieces of real world systems.
+It should be noted that we are not building a secure system - using physical hardening, encryption, and authentication logic.

 ### Part 1.
 Programming the Argon to behave as a BLE peripheral device and installing LightBlue to behave as a BLE central device